Automated Tour Design in the Saturnian System: Optimization Result

 \section{Optimization Result}

-The initial condition of the moon tour at Titan is set at $V_{\infty,arr}^0 = 1460$ m/s and $\alpha_{arr}^0 = 50 ^{\circ}$; these parameters are roughly the same as in the previous literature \cite{strange2009enceladus,campagnola2010enceladus}.
+The proposed method is applied to solve the tour design at Rhea, Dione, Tethys, and Enceladus.
+The initial states at Rhea (i.e., exiting states) at Titan is derived based on Star algorithm \cite{landau2022star}; it provides a single interplanetary trajectory from Earth to Saturn orbit insertion and numerous exiting states for the Titan tour, which are shown in Fig. \ref{fig:titan_soln}.
+The red and black diamonds in the plot indicates solutions from past literature: Campagnola et al. \cite{campagnola2010enceladus}, and Strange et al. \cite{strange2009enceladus}, respectively.
+These values are provided by Star \cite{landau2022star}.

 The terminal state at Enceladus is set to a circular orbit of $h = 100$ km, and the total flight time is limited to 3 years.
 For the grid-based DP, we set an interval of the $V_\infty$ to $\Delta V_\infty = 30$ m/s.
 Also, for the VILT database, the interval of the $V_\infty$ is set to $\Delta V_\infty = 30$ m/s.
-The computation is performed on an i7-8550U @ 1.80GHz (4-core) CPU with 16 GB RAM, and the whole moon tour was completed in less than 5 hours.
+The computation is performed on an i7-8550U @ 1.80GHz (4-core) CPU with 16 GB RAM, and the whole moon tour was completed in less than 10 minutes.

-Figure \ref{fig:tour_pareto} represents the sets of 4D Pareto solutions at the end of Rhea, Dione, and Tethys tour.
-To seek the trade space of the whole moon tour sequence from Titan to Enceladus, both $\Delta V$ ($x$-axis) and ToF ($y$-axis) are cumulative values from the initial point of the Titan tour.
+Figure \ref{fig:tour_pareto} represents the feasible solutions at the end of Rhea, Dione, and Tethys tour that are carried over to the next moon tour, and the final global Pareto solutions at Encedlaus moon tour.
+The color maps indicates the transverse component of the $V_\infty$ at the next moon for the first three moons, and the final $\Delta V$ for the EOI for the latter.
+To seek the trade space of the whole moon tour sequence from Titan to Enceladus, both $\Delta V$ ($x$-axis) and ToF ($y$-axis) are cumulative values from the SOI.
 Therefore, each points in these plots include the information of not only the flyby sequence of that moon but all legs from Titan.
-The final 2D Pareto front at Enceladus, including the EOI cost, is shown in the bottom-right panel of Figure \ref{fig:tour_pareto}.
-The orange and red points in these plots indicate solutions from past literature: Campagnola et al. \cite{campagnola2010enceladus}, and Strange et al. \cite{strange2009enceladus}, respectively.
-Here, the obtained solution sets at each moon tour improve the state of the art from the literature.
-Our process automatically uncovers a collection of the trajectories that bound the previous solutions, with a ToF range of 2 to 3 years and total $\Delta V$ of 360 m/s to 770 m/s.
+Note that the final 2D Pareto front at Enceladus shown in the bottom-right panel of Figure \ref{fig:tour_pareto} includes the EOI cost, as shown in the color map.
+We can clearly confirm that the obtained solution sets at each moon tour improve the state of the art from the literature.
+Our process automatically uncovers a collection of the trajectories that bound the previous solutions, with a ToF range of 900 to 2000 days and total $\Delta V$ of 1400 to 2400 m/s.